HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 {{ figure_markup(
   image="good-core-web-vitals-fid-vs-inp.png",
-  caption: "Percent point change of websites having good CWV from FID to INP, by technology.", description="Bar chart showing the percentage points of websites with new mobile CWV failures due to INP across various platforms and technologies.
+  caption="Percent point change of websites having good CWV from FID to INP, by technology.", description="Bar chart showing the percentage points of websites with new mobile CWV failures due to INP across various platforms and technologies.
 1C-Bitrix has the highest percentage of new failures at 19%, followed by Next.js at 10%, and Emotion at 8%.
 Other platforms such as WordPress, React, Vue.js, and Drupal show smaller decreases, ranging from 2% to 5%.
 The chart also displays a range of smaller decreases for various technologies, including Handlebars, Backbone.js, Squarespace, and Angular, all seeing decreases of around 2% to 5%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRiPhLGlGUxomTx_5nC9ahQDRxZBmJXMT3Q0Z2z4Y2pPVqC9kzjsUjRk4hz-JZzaPBjVxyaf7Gtqh93/pubchart?oid=655066315&format=interactive", sheets_gid="869409419",